 Culinary Program: Certificate in Applied Science in Culinary Arts

 Denmark Technical College is a top culinary school offering a Certificate in Applied Science in Culinary Arts for students who want to get into the industry on the ground level.
 Students in the program complete coursework related to food production, bakeshop production, sanitation, menu planning, and foodservice management.
 Skill development opportunities are offered in cooking techniques, cooking equipment use, and dining room operation.
 Culinary Students can also participate in the Culinary Arts Club, allowing them the opportunity for networking and professional development opportunities.

 Culinary Program: Culinary Institute Certification

 The University of South Carolina College of Hospitality, Retail and Sport Management features a Culinary Institute Certification Program designed to be completed in just one year.
 The program is comprised of 11 different courses offered in the evening to accommodate working professionals.
-Students spend four hours, two day per week, in a blended lecture/hands on learning environment.
+Students spend four hours, two days per week, in a blended lecture/hands-on learning environment.
 Students complete courses in sanitation, seafood, meat cutting, baking, garde manger, and International cuisine.
-Students typically complete the program in order to advance their career in the industry.
+Students typically complete the program in order to advance their careers in the industry.

 #5.
 Spartanburg Community College-Spartanburg, South Carolina

 Culinary Program: Culinary Arts AAS Degree; Certificate in Culinary Arts